rrerusu/codewars/src/org/erusu/codewars/kyu_4/readme.md

 # 4_kyu Kata

-Kyu represents the difficulty of the exercise, the lower the harder.
+Kyu represents the difficulty of the challenge, the lower the harder.

 Difficulty: ![4_kyu_difficulty_diagram](4_kyu.PNG?raw=true)